sayuru-akash/solana-batch-mint/README.md

             - ** Notice the comma between code blocks, similar to the attributes section above **

 ## Note
-If you are sure that the required scripts are already installed and still experience script not found errors you can simply comment line 173 and 185 with "#"s and proceed.
+- If you are sure that the required scripts are already installed and still experience script not found errors you can simply comment line 173 and 185 with "#"s and proceed.
 Any contributions to the script are also welcome!
 You can identify the required scripts in the code itself.

+## Other Known Issues
+- Do not place the script in a path that contain "spaces" in the name.
+It may cause errors when installing modules via the script.

 ## Examples
 #### run initial configuration and mint